sds-192-intro-fall22/MP1/README.md

 ## Set up your environment

 1. In RStudio, `File` > `New Project` > `Version Control` > `Git` and then copy the URL to this repo.
 Open `scorecard_analysis.qmd` and add your group member's names to the header (lines 5, 7, and 9).
-2. You should have alread installed the `rscorecard` package in lab 1.
+2. You should have already installed the `rscorecard` package in lab 1.
 If for some reason it is not installed.
 Install the `rscorecard` package by entering the following in your console:

 `install.packages("rscorecard")`

-3. If you still have access to your API key from lab 1, copy this API key into line 33 of `scorecard_analysis.qmd`.
+3. If you still have access to your API key from lab 1, copy this API key into line 31 of `scorecard_analysis.qmd`.
 Run that code chunk.
 If you don't have that key, navigate [here](https://api.data.gov/signup/) to sign up for an API key through Data.gov.
 After you enter your name and email, the API key will be emailed to you.

 ## Get to know the scorecard data